Skip to content

 Mandarin Oriental Hotel with its views over Tokyo

 Japan's capital is home to an endless selection of hotels, but my favorite is the Mandarin Oriental, a chain synonymous with luxury.
 The complex starts part-way up a very tall building, with each room providing fantastic views over the Tokyo cityscape.
-Despite having lived in Tokyo for a number of years, it wasn’t until I stayed at the Mandarin Oriental that I was able to view it from this angle, through my floor to ceiling window.
+Despite having lived in Tokyo for a number of years, it wasn’t until I stayed at the Mandarin Oriental that I was able to view it from this angle, through my floor-to-ceiling window.

 The hotel also houses a number of fine dining options, including the Tapas Molecular Bar.
 This restaurant is as much about the theatrics as the food, and you can expect dishes created using liquid nitrogen.